Dario Cologna

-Dario Cologna (born 11 March 1986) is a Swiss cross-country skier.
+Dario Cologna (born 11 March 1986) is a Swiss retired cross-country skier.
 He has four overall World Cup victories, four Olympic gold medals, one World Championships gold medal and four Tour de Ski victories in his career.

 On 3 November 2021, he announced his retirement from cross-country skiing following the 2021–2022 season.

 Early life

 Cologna is a native Rumantsch speaker.
 He was born in Santa Maria Val Müstair, in the Lower Engadine, to Italian parents.
 His father Remo is from Val di Non in Trentino, while his mother Christine is from Stelvio/Stilfs in South Tyrol.

 He holds both Italian and Swiss citizenship.

 He is the older brother of Swiss skier Gianluca Cologna.

 Career

 Early career and the breakthrough 2008–09 season

 In 2006, Dario Cologna won a bronze medal at the 10 km classic event in the Junior World Championships in Kranj, Slovenia.
 Cologna debuted in the FIS Cross-Country World Cup in Kuusamo in November 2006 and took his first points in Falun in March 2007.
 During the 2007–08 season, Cologna finished in the top ten four times and placed 37th overall.

 In December 2008, Cologna took his first World Cup podium finish with second place in the 30-kilometre competition in La Clusaz.
 On 27 December, he won his first World Cup race as he finished first on the 15 km classic pursuit on stage two of the 2008–09 Tour de Ski.
 He went on to win the Tour in January 2009, finishing the final event almost a minute ahead of runner-up Petter Northug.
-Cologna also won the overall 2008–09 World Cup with more than 100 points in front of the second place after placing two times first and other three times on the podium.
+Cologna also won the overall 2008–09 World Cup with more than 100 points in front of the runner-up after placing first twice and another three times on the podium.